ScrapingAnt/scrapingant-client-js/README.md

 # ScrapingAnt API client for JavaScript
-`scrapingant-client` is the official library to access [ScrapingAnt API](https://docs.scrapingant.com) from your JavaScript applications.
+`@scrapingant/scrapingant-client` is the official library to access [ScrapingAnt API](https://docs.scrapingant.com) from your JavaScript applications.
 It runs both in Node.js and browser and provides useful features like automatic retries and parameters encoding to improve the ScrapingAnt usage experience.